 A sustainable built infrastructure will support the vineyard.
 The renewable energy strategy based on photo-voltaic cells will ensure that the whole enterprise is energy self-sufficient.
 Buildings feature locally-sourced oak and flint.

 Ground water is being sourced from the Estate’s own bore hole, purified to removed calcium and microbes.
 The waste water used within the wine making process will be treated on site and released back onto the land.
 New windbreaks using indigenous hedge plants and trees are being grown.

-Working with Natural England and the National Trust, a programme of improvements is being made to enhance the local natural habitat while reviving and reclaiming the natural chalk grass downland and creating wildlife corridors to improve biodiversity.
+Working with Natural England, the National Trust and the South Downs National Park, a programmme of improvements is being made to enhance the local natural habitat while reviving and reclaiming the natural chalk grass downland and creating wildlife corridors to improve biodiversity.
 A new trail, the Rathfinny Trail, is being established, allowing the public access to parts of the Estate.

 Creating one of Europe’s largest vineyards requires the employment of a variety of local specialist trades and professionals.
 Once running at full capacity, the Estate wills have a substantial permanent staff supplemented by seasonal workers who will be accommodated in the grounds.

 Although Tacitus, the Roman historian, found the British climate ‘objectionable’, his countrymen did find it sufficiently amenable to making wine.
 After the invasion of Britain in AD 43, wine drinking became commonplace.
 Vineyards endured in southern England right up until the Middle Ages – 42 were recorded in the Domesday Book.